Skip to content

 Get specialist advice for company directors

-At Clearview Mortgage Solutions, we work with limited company directors every day.
-We know which lenders use salary plus net profit, which consider retained earnings, and which are most flexible with recently incorporated businesses.
+At Clearview Mortgage Solutions, we work with limited company directors all the time.
+We know which lenders assess on salary plus net profit, which count retained earnings, and which stay flexible with recently incorporated businesses.

-Contact us for a free, no-obligation assessment.
-We’ll show you how different lenders would view your income and help you maximise your borrowing capacity.
+Get in touch for a free, no-obligation assessment.
+We’ll show you how different lenders would read your income and help you borrow as much as your figures support.

 Written and reviewed by